Lancaster PA Surgical Error Attorney

 Diagnostic errors mean a diagnosis that was either “wrong, missed, or unintentionally delayed.”
 No-fault errors may happen when there are masked or unusual symptoms of a disease, or when a patient has not fully cooperated in care.
 Diagnostic errors may also result from system-related problems, such as equipment failure or flaws in communication.
 A wrong diagnosis may also occur when the clinician relies too much on common symptoms, and choosing an obvious answer, without looking further into what may be causing them.

 Personal injury cases due to surgical errors are often very complicated and should be handled by an experienced legal team.
 There is some amount of risk in all surgeries; however, this risk should not be exacerbated by negligent mistakes that could have been prevented.
 If you suspect you or someone you love has been harmed by a surgical error, please contact a Pennsylvania surgical errors attorney at Haggerty & Silverman for a free consultation.
-To determine whether or not you have a surgical error case please contact us by filling our online form or contact us by phone at 717-397-3200.
-If you have additional questions please utilize the free information center provided by the American Justice Network.
+To determine whether or not you have a surgical error case please contact us online or by phone at 717-397-3200.